ractivejs/ractivejs.github.io/docs/api/directives.md

 ## Number inputs

-Numeric data can be bound to number inputs via the `value` attribute.
+Numeric data can be bound to number inputs via the `value` directive.
 This includes number-like inputs such as range.
 The value from the input will automatically be converted into a number.
 When the input is blank, the value returned is `undefined`.

 ```js
 Ractive({